knative/docs/docs/eventing/event-registry.md

 google.pubsub.topic.publish-hrxhh            google.pubsub.topic.publish             //pubsub.googleapis.com/knative/topics/testing                       dev                        False     BrokerIsNotReady
 ```

-We can see that there are seven different EventTypes in the Event Registry of the `default` namespace.
+We can see that there are seven different EventTypes in the registry of the `default` namespace.
 Let's pick the first one and see how the EventType yaml looks like:

 `kubectl get eventtype dev.knative.source.github.push-34cnb -o yaml`